Infinity, Inc.: 52

 In the aftermath of Infinite Crisis, Lex Luthor clears his name and resurfaces as a legitimate businessman.
 He offers a metagene-based therapy, called the "Everyman Project", to regular people to allow them to develop superpowers.
 The therapy spawns six perfect specimens, to whom Luthor gives the identities purchased from the Pemberton Estate.
 He calls the new team Infinity Inc., and creates Starlight (Natasha Irons, the team's leader), a new Nuklon, a male Fury, a new Skyman, Everyman, and Trajectory.

-Unbeknownst to the team, Luthor is able to "shut off" any of the team's powers at any time, as he does to Trajectory during a battle, causing her death at the hands of Blockbuster III.
+Unbeknownst to the team, Luthor can "shut off" any of the team's powers at any time, as he does to Trajectory during a battle, causing her death at the hands of Blockbuster III.
 Trajectory is replaced by Matrix, a pin-up model who displays superhuman strength and invisibility, similar to the original Matrix.

 A new version of Jade with plant-based powers debuts with the team on Thanksgiving Day, which leads to the team being attacked by an angry Obsidian, the brother of the original Jade, who died.
 Scott intervenes and breaks up the fight.
 Infinity, Inc. then claims that the older heroes will soon be replaced.

 This version of Infinity, Inc. makes frequent appearances in the local media, acting both as a commercial stunt for the Everyman Project, and as a control system against rogue metahumans spawned from the Project itself.

 Natasha begins to collect evidence against Luthor and the Everyman Project for Steel and enlists Skyman to help her.
 Skyman is later killed by Everyman, who then assumes his identity, and reveals Natasha's duplicity to Luthor.
 Luthor captures Natasha as bait to lure Steel and reveals that he has used the exo-gene therapy on himself and now possesses the same powers as Superman.
 Recruiting the Teen Titans, John Henry storms LexCorp to rescue Natasha.

 The Titans take on Nuklon and the others while Irons faces Everyman and Luthor.
-Luthor severely injures Irons and impales him with his own hammer before Natasha is able to destroy Lex's exo-gene with an electromagnetic pulse from Steel's hammer, allowing him to be knocked out easily.
+Luthor severely injures Irons and impales him with his own hammer before Natasha can destroy Lex's exo-gene with an electromagnetic pulse from Steel's hammer, allowing him to be knocked out easily.
 The remaining members of Infinity, Inc. are taken into custody while Natasha and John Henry reunite.

 In 52 Week 50, day six, Nuklon, Jade, Matrix, and Fury are seen among the heroes during World War III.
 Scott asks them to help in the final push against Black Adam.
 They refuse and flee the battlefield.